ntustison/Histograms/Text/stitched.md

 intensity-only considerations, which can be contextualized in terms of the intensity histogram.
-Although facilitating computational processing, this simplifying transformation results in the loss of important spatial cues for identifying salient imaging features, such as ventilation defects---a well-studied correlate of lung pathophysiology.
-In this work, we discuss the interrelatedness of the most common approaches for histogram-based segmentation of hyperpolarized gas lung imaging and evaluate the underlying assumptions associated with each approach demonstrating how these assumptions lead to suboptimal performance.
-We then illustrate how a convolutional neural network leverages multi-scale spatial information to circumvent the problematic issues associated with existing histogram-based approaches.
+Although facilitating computational processing, this simplifying transformation results in the loss of important spatial cues for identifying salient image features, such as ventilation defects---a well-studied correlate of lung pathophysiology.
+In this work, we discuss the interrelatedness of the most common approaches for histogram-based segmentation of hyperpolarized gas lung imaging and evaluate the underlying assumptions associated with each approach demonstrating how these assumptions lead to suboptimal performance, particularly in terms of precision.
+We then illustrate how a convolutional neural network can be trained to leverage multi-scale spatial information which circumvents the problematic issues associated with these approaches.
 Importantly, we provide the entire processing and evaluation framework, including the newly reported deep learning functionality, as open-source through the well-known Advanced Normalization Tools ecosystem (ANTsX).

 \newpage